enchant97/file-sync-protocol/prototypes/go-udp/README.md

 # Go UDP
 Prototype Go UDP server & client to send a file over the network.

+- No error handling
+- No rate limiting (packets will be sent even if server cannot keep up)

 ## Usage
 ## Server
 ```